omuili/spendingpattern_analysis_system/README.md

 # Data Sources
 The Spending Pattern Analysis System uses synthetic transaction data for demonstration purposes.
-In a real-world scenario, you would connect the system to your financial data sources, such as bank APIs or CSV imports.

 # Technologies Used
 The system leverages the following technologies and libraries: